ucsb-cs156/w24/_lectures/week04b.md

   - Dokku seems reasonably fast, and it's implemented by [UCSB CoE ECI](https://eci.ucsb.edu/)
   - You use it with your CSIL account
   - <https://ucsb-cs156.github.io/topics/dokku/>
-* jpa02 is due Wednesday night at midnight, so try to finish up
+* jpa02 is due Thunesday night at midnight, so try to finish up

 # team01